 “So, she loves you, does she?” my mother says.
 “Well, soon there will be nothing left of you to love,” she spits at me.

 “I’m not your mother,” she says in disgust, and turns away from me.
 “I tried to love you, but it was too hard.
 But I never hurt you.”
-She hesitates for a moment, before her expression hardens.
+She hesitates for a moment, before then her voice hardens.
 “I don’t want to do this, but I have to.”
-She pulls out the knife from her boot, still facing in the other direction.
+My heart breaks when I hear her pull her dagger out of her boot.

-I place my hand on his bruised cheek, and then on his heart, feeling his heart beat get fainter and fainter.
+I place my hand on his bruised cheek, and then over his heart, feeling his pulse get fainter and fainter.
 This is the first time I’m really seeing him.
 I will never see him alive, I realise.
 I start to panic, wondering what I can do.
 True love’s kiss can cure anything, I remember.

 “Sophie?
 Is that you?”